exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 ### Theory Tier List (Pre-9k+)

 Before you reach 9k, these are the recognmended values for each theory.
 You may not hit the values, but work on getting these theories up to these values later.
+This list is in order of priority.
 1. Theory 2 - up to e300-e350
-2. Theory 1 - up to e200-e215
+2. Theory 1 - up to e205-e215
 3. Theory 3 and Theory 4 - up to e100-150 each